Bachelor of Speech Pathology (Honours) - CB87

-- An International English Language Testing System (IELTS Academic) overall band score of at least 7.5 with a minimum of 8.0 for Reading and Writing and 8.0 for Speaking and Listening, or
+- An International English Language Testing System (IELTS Academic) overall band score of at least 8.0 with a minimum of 8.0 in each subset; or

 - An Occupational English Test with Grades A or B only in each of the four components.

 English test results remain valid for no more than two years between final examination date and the date of commencement of study, and must appear on a single result certificate.